 Days 12-14: Washington, DC

 Head 2.5 hours south to Washington, which I’ve visited since I was a kid.
 Thanks to all the embassies here, there is an incredible international food scene (and a solid cocktail bar culture too).
-Throw in dozens of free museums on any subject, interesting and educational walking tours, and tons of green space and you get a diverse, educational, and fun city to explore.
+Throw in dozens of free museums on any subject, interesting and educational walking tours, and tons of green space and you get a diverse and fun city to explore.
 Some must-dos activities are:

 - Visit the Holocaust Museum – The Holocaust Museum is informative and heart-wrenching.
 Its permanent exhibit takes up three entire levels and tells the story of the Holocaust through films, photos, artifacts, and first-person stories.
 Admission is free.

 - Tour the Smithsonian – The Smithsonian Institution is a group of world-class museums and research centers.
 All of them are free to enter.
 Some of the best museums are: the Air and Space Museum, the African American Museum, the Smithsonian Castle, and the American Art Museum.

 - See the Lincoln Memorial – This iconic 19-foot statue is located on the National Mall and pays tribute to America’s 16th president.
 Built in 1914, it’s surrounded by 36 columns, each of which represents a state in the union at the time of his death in 1865.

 For tons more ideas on what to see, here’s my free detailed guide to DC!